The Wonder

 94

-A nicer and healthier way of communicating
+A nicer and healthier

-—one that fosters healing—
+one that fosters healing—

 will be an essential part

-of an inspiring new self-care frontier.
+of a new self-care frontier.

 95